 Schedule: Sculpting sessions are normally conducted during afternoons or evenings.
 However, sessions can be scheduled at other times to fit a client’s schedule.

 Cost: The cost of a commissioned clay torso sculpture or other type of sculpture will depend on the size of the sculpture and other specific issues related to what a client wants.
 Every effort is made to create a sculpture that fulfills the vision and expectation of the client.
 Therefore input and communication as the sculpture moves toward completion is necessary.
 Once details of what is wanted is provided, then a price for the sculpture can be given.
-A deposit of 10% of the price of the sculpture is required if a client wishes to proceed with the commission.
+A deposit of 10% of the price of the sculpture may be required if a client wishes to proceed with the commission.
 The final payment for a sculpture is due at the completion of the sculpture.
-If the completed sculpture does not meet the client’s expectations or for any other reasons the client does not wish to proceed with the purchase, the client may decline the purchase without any additional financial obligation.
+If the completed sculpture does not meet the client’s expectations, or for any other reasons the client does not wish to proceed with the purchase, the client may decline the purchase without any additional financial obligation.
 If the purchase is declined the deposit and completed sculpture will become the property of the sculptor.
 Clients will not receive any payment for the time spent posing for the sculpture.

 Sculptor: James (Jim) Fatata is an accomplished artist who specializes in figurative sculpture.
 His works have been juried into numerous art shows and exhibitions.
 You can see examples of his work by visiting Litmus Art Gallery and his studio at 602-G East Chatham Street, Cary, NC 27511 or by viewing his work on this website (www.litmusgallery.com).